Leticia De Mattos-Arruda

 Do you have some good advice you would like to share with your international colleagues?

 Network, share experiences and create collaborative projects.
-Participate in the activities of YOC, including the Journal Club, educational events and special sessions at ESMO Conference.
-Apply for an opportunity of fellowship or visit in another country.
-While in training or after, play to your strengths and have fun with what you are doing.
+Participate in the activities of YOC, including the Journal Club, Image of the Month, educational events and special sessions at the ESMO Congress.
+Apply for fellowship or visit opportunity in another country.
+While in training or afterwards, play with your strengths and have fun with what you are doing.